Extra-Departmental UF Funding

 - Available to students of high scholastic standing in anthropology or biochemistry.

 - The deadline for this scholarship is April 15, 2016.
-Please see attached document for information on how to apply.
+For more information, download the application.

 - Available to graduate students interested in biological conservation and rural development issues in Latin America and elsewhere in the tropics.

 - Visit the TCD website for more information.